 The scope and organization of the collection is governed by a detailed collection development policy which can be accessed from the Libraries' home page.
 Although format of materials is considered, emphasis is on content rather than format.

 Music Resources is open 78 hours a week, seven days per week during the fall and winter semesters.
 The online catalog and a variety of electronic resources can be accessed 24 hours per day via the Internet.
 A public service desk is continuously staffed during operating hours.
 All staff including student assistants are trained in locating materials, answering informational questions, and accessing electronic information.
 The librarian provides individualized instructional sessions and specialized classroom instruction to graduate and undergraduate students at the request of students or professors.
 Reference service is also provided by telephone and e-mail.

-Music Resources has fourteen IBM compatible computers which provide access to the library's online public access catalog, the Internet, and electronic books, journals, indexes, databases.
+Music Resources has fourteen IBM compatible computers available to patrons which provide access to the library's online public access catalog, the Internet, electronic books, journals, indexes, and databases.
 They are also used by patrons listening to CDs or sound files provided on the course software program (Moodle) or watching DVDs.
 Three videocassette players / monitors, two LP players and three audiocassette / CD players are provided, as well as a cart with an LP player and a CD player when this equipment is needed in locations around the library.

 Music Resources has a Group Room, capacity 15 people, for classes, meetings, seminars and discussion groups.
 The room in equipped with CD, audiocassette and LP players as well as a large-screen monitor for videocassettes, DVDs and laser discs.
 It can be scheduled for semester-long classes or single uses.

 The Music Resources website - http://www.lib.lsu.music/ - is extensive, viable, and dynamic.
 The Music Webliography, a bibliography of music websites, is accessible through the Music Resources website.